No rules in place

 Biosecurity measures include that you:

-- place foot dips at poultry and other captive bird housing entrances and exits.
-Regularly refill and correctly dilute these with disinfectants approved for use in England, Scotland and Wales on DEFRA to kill the virus.
+• place and regularly refill disinfectant foot dips at poultry and other captive bird housing entrances and exits.
+The list of Defra-approved disinfectants will show you which product to use, and the concentration of the disinfectant you must use.
 You can source these disinfectants from local suppliers

-- place a separate pair of boots at the entrance of the enclosure for use only inside their housing.
-For further advice watch how to not walk avian influenza into your poultry coop on YouTube
+• place a separate pair of boots at the entrance of the enclosure for use only inside their housing.
+For further advice watch how not to walk avian influence into your poultry coop on the YouTube link at the bottom of this section

-- when no restrictions are in place, be careful when buying new stock.
-Use reputable sources and isolate new birds you have taken think this should be “onto” your premises
+• when no restrictions are in place, be careful when buying new stock.
+Use reputable sources and isolate new birds you have taken onto your premises

 Many other diseases can spread by direct bird to bird contact, through secretions and faeces, and indirectly through contaminated food or equipment.
 Seek advice from your vet if you’re not sure about what to do.